 Third, if we don't tax high incomes, people who get them can use their money to dominate us by buying the market and the government.
 Wealth is power; pure and simple.
 I have described some of this power above.

-Fourth, welfare scapegoating is false.
+Fifth, welfare scapegoating is false.
 Resentment is not a basis for sound economic policy.
 Welfare is a much smaller portion of government budgets than the free marketeers say, and the meager benefits people get are no incentive not to work.
 Some people look at a few people who are cheating the system, and then on that basis decide they are against using government to meet anyone's needs.
 But most people on welfare or social security are not cheaters.
-I have nothing against reasonable welfare-to-work programs, such as those that Clinton proposed, but were not adopted.
+Anti-welfare and anti-tax slogans are also called "racist dog whistles," because they appeal to those who resent paying taxes to help blacks and other different ethnic groups.
+I have nothing against reasonable welfare-to-work programs, such as those that Clinton proposed, but were not adopted (The overly-restrictive Gingrich plan was passed instead).
 But not everyone on welfare can work.

-Fifth, the ideology that taxes are theft is wrong.
+Sixth, the ideology that taxes are theft is wrong.
 It is just as true to say that private property is theft.
-Plus, private property is a government institution, protected by law and the police.
-We need the benefits provided by government in order to do good business, so that's why people vote for taxes.
+Plus, private property and money are government institutions, protected by law and the police.
+We need the benefits provided by government in order to do good business, including infrastructure, education and social welfare programs; so that's why people might vote for taxes.
 This system does not work if some people opt out just because they don't want to pay.
+We all need to be required to contribute something.
 Private charities have never been enough to meet all the public needs; that's why government programs are needed.
 Those who don't think so should read up on what happened in the 1920s and 30s.

 It is time to grow up.
 Ronald Reagan was wrong.
-We need to dump the free market ideology, and create a genuine mixed economy like other countries have.
+Don't get fooled again by the right-wing slogans of "freedom!"
+We need to dump the free market ideology of libertarian economics, and create a genuine mixed economy like other countries have.
 We need to wake up and cure this plague.
 When will we in America get back to moving forward again?
 I hope it's soon; other nations are not waiting for us, and are moving ahead of us.
 It's past time.

 Rachel Maddow on trickle-down economics